wp-plugins/subscriptiondna/readme.txt

 Help make our platform better and perhaps earn some bucks for your suggestions, widgets and custom apps.
 Who knows, maybe you'll even procure an opportunity to become part of our team.

-Register now for sandbox access and API reference documentation.
+Register now for sandbox access and API reference documentation and let's work together.